Drummond Battery: Fort Drummond

-On September 1943, it was minuted that AWC had advised that the works at Illowra were nearly complete.
+In September 1943, it was minuted that AWC had advised that the works at Illowra were nearly complete.
 The work at Mount Drummond was also done but no Board of Survey inspection had been made.
 It was recommended that none be undertaken and this was accepted on 4 October 1943.

 The Commonwealth did not formally acquire the site of the Fort Drummond Battery at Mount St Thomas until 6 July 1944 and 12 October 1944.

 As threat receded the level of alert was downgraded.
 By 12 November 1944, mariners had been informed that Port Kembla was no longer a defended port.

 Drummond Battery's guns were test fired on three occasions between March 1943 and September 1946.
 Four houses in the direct line of fire of the guns were demolished before the first test, with their owners being granted compensation.
 As of May 1947, another 44 householders were seeking compensation for damage caused to their homes by the gunnery exercises.

 In 1946 the Mount Saint Thomas Progress Association removed a guard shed from Drummond Battery and installed it at a bus stop.
 It later transpired that this had been done without the necessary authorisation from the Army.
 In October 1951 the Army donated the structure to the Mount Saint Thomas Progress Association following representations from the local member of parliament.

 Drummond Battery continued to be used by the Army in the years after World War II.
 For instance, the Citizen Military Forces 16th Coastal Artillery Battery undertook training there in September 1953.
 A Mount Drummond Auxiliary Battery existed in 1954.